Raymi306/personal-site/content/tutorials/python/10_first_steps.md

 The body of a function is any code that you desire.

 One optional part of a function is the return statement.
-In a similar way to how `input` returned a string, and `int` returned an integer, we can return data from inside our function to use elsewhere.
+In a similar way to how `input` returns a string, and `int` returns an integer, we can return data from inside our function to use elsewhere.
 Once a return statement is hit, the function exits with the value given in the statement.
 Please do NOT confuse returning a value with printing it!
-These are two completely separate concepts.
+These are two separate concepts.
 If a function has no return statement, it will return None by default.
 You may also have multiple return statements throughout your function.

-See below for an illustration of how to use default arguments:
+Below is an illustration of how to use default arguments:

 {{ codeblock(fn="functions_default_args", lc="py") }}